starling021/ehtools/README.md

 ![Tools Menu](https://user-images.githubusercontent.com/43011806/56701380-84aef000-6707-11e9-9dc2-32e0286e08d7.png)

-Part of the fun of Ehtools is how easy it is to add new tools to our arsenal.
+Part of the fun of Ehtools Framework is how easy it is to add new tools to our arsenal.
 To demonstrate this, let's download Pupy, a Python-based RAT designed to take control of other computers on the network.
 We can select option 9 to access the list of tools in Ehtools Framework.

     INFO: Our framework has more than 100 packages in ehtools archive (on server this archive: 2.3 Tb)!